Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Single Channel Case

-where the denominator represents the number of bits/symbol, $p_{u,v}$ is the transmit power, $d$ is the distance between MUE and SCceNB, $\beta$ is the path loss exponent, $N_0$ denotes the noise power and $h$ is the channel fading coefficient (normalized to distance); $\displaystyle \Gamma(\mathrm{BER})=- \frac{2 \log(5 \, \mathrm{BER})}{3}$ represents the so called SNR margin\footnote{Whenever the base is unspecified, $\log(x)$ has to be intended as the natural base logarithm.}, introduced to meet the desired target bit error rate (${\rm BER}$) with a QAM constellation.
-Note that the gap factor $\Gamma(\mathrm{BER})$ is valid under the assumption $\Gamma(\mathrm{BER})>0$, i.e. $\mathrm{BER}<1/5$.
+where $PL(d)$ denotes the path-loss ($d$ is the distance between MUE and SCceNB), $\alpha^2$ is the channel fading coefficient (normalized to distance), $N_0$ denotes the noise power, and $\displaystyle \Gamma(\mathrm{BER})$ represents the so called SNR margin, introduced to meet the desired target bit error rate (${\rm BER}$) with a QAM constellation.
 Expression (\ref{Delta_tx}) shows that offloading may be advantageous if the distance $d$ between MUE and SCceNB is sufficiently small, so that the transmission rate is high.
-This is a further justification for favoring the proximity radio access to the cloud through SCceNB's.
 Thus, exploiting (\ref{Delta_tx}), the energy $J_{u,v}(p_{u,v})$, associated to the transfer of the program state $N_{u,v}$, is given by